A Dog Named Christmas: Plot

 launches an "Adopt a dog for Christmas" program.
 Todd's unconditional love for animals enables him to embark on an endeavour to ensure that as many dogs as possible get adopted by the local community.

+The Criterion Collection Blu-ray release of 2009 film A Boy Named Christmas.

 One dog in particular has grabbed Todd's heart and through intermittent flashbacks, viewers slowly discover the reasons for his father's reluctance to fully support Todd's efforts.